International response to the Rwandan genocide: UNAMIR II

 For the next six weeks, approximately, UNAMIR coordinated peace talks between the Hutu government and the RPF to little avail.
-Eventually, on 17 May 1994, the UN agreed to reinforcement, that would deliver nearly 5,500 troops and much needed personnel carriers and other equipment to UNAMIR, which would be henceforth known as UNAMIR II.
+Eventually, on 17 May 1994, the UN agreed to reinforcement, that would deliver nearly 5,500 troops and much needed personnel carriers and other equipment to former UNAMIR, now known as UNAMIR II.
 The new soldiers did not start arriving until June, and following the end of the genocide in July, the role of UNAMIR II was largely confined to maintaining security and stability.
 UNAMIR withdrew from Rwanda in 1996, following the withdrawal of support by the RPF-led government.

 UNAMIR II and subsequent resolutions were still unclear on the right to use force in stopping the genocide.
 In one of Dallaire's parting cables, he said that "the [UN] force has been prevented from having a modicum of self-respect and effectiveness on the ground".
 Unfortunately, in the face of the mayhem in Rwanda and this diplomatic watering down of UNAMIR's mandate, many UN member states delayed contributing personnel for some time, until the main wave of killings ceased.